 Hot flushes are one of the most disruptive symptoms of menopause.
 Dropping levels of estrogen are thought to affect the brain region responsible for controlling body temperature, the hypothalamus, narrowing its “thermoregulatory zone”.
 In other words, a small rise in outside temperatures, such as walking into a heated room, is now interpreted as overheating, and the response is to try and cool the body by suddenly increasing blood flow to the skin, which women experience as a hot flush.
 Hot flushes can be associated with sweating, night sweats and disrupted sleep, chills, anxiety and even heart palpitations.

 People with tired adrenals (often from years of overuse, overwork, and stress) can experience worse symptoms during perimenopause – as the ovaries slow down the adrenals should take over to continue to regulate hormones, but if adrenals are depleted the body will find it harder to adjust.
-Strengthening the adrenals is usually a crucial part of treatment for a smoother, symptom-free transition into menopause.
-From a Chinese medicine point of view, this translates into “strengthening Kidney energy”, the deep reserves that sustain us throughout life and can become depleted as we mature.
+When these deep reserves of energy are strengthened, the transition into menopause is smoother.

-Acupuncture can help the body relax and manage stress better, and this is good news for treating hot flushes.
+Acupuncture can help the body relax and manage stress better, and this is good news for addressing hot flushes.
 Studies show that higher stress levels seem to be linked to increased hot flushes and temperature sensitivity.
 Women experiencing menopausal hot flushes may have an overactive sympathetic nervous system (responsible for the “fight-or-flight” response to stress), while the parasympathetic nervous system (responsible for returning the body to a state of relaxation and restoring digestion and other key processes) is less active.
 Acupuncture has been found to regulate the parasympathetic nervous system, as it stimulates the vagus nerve, and is an easy way to reduce the effects of stress and bring the body back to a state of cool and calm.
-Acupuncture offers a safe and effective drug-free treatment for the common but often debilitating symptoms of menopause, balancing hormones naturally while also helping relieve symptoms.
-In 2015, a meta-analysis of randomized controlled trials found that acupuncture reduces the frequency and severity of hot flushes and these beneficial effects persisted for at least 3 months after treatment (Chui HY, Menopause, 2015).
-With acupuncture treatment, most women notice a reduction in the frequency and intensity of their hot flushes and night sweats and improved sleep, energy, and moods.
-We recommend an initial course of weekly acupuncture sessions for 4-6 weeks, followed by fortnightly then monthly sessions to consolidate the treatment
+Most women notice a reduction in the frequency and intensity of their hot flushes and night sweats and improved sleep, energy, and moods.

 The Hormone Cure – Sara Gottfried (Scribner, 2013)